daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /FINE_TUNING_IMAGES.md

 Of course we will need to rebuild this image, in order to create a new container:
 `docker build -t railsapp .`

+You can allways ran more commands like the next one:
+`docker run --rm railsapp bin/rails -T`

+Note the use of --rm to delete the container after it runs.
+We used it here and not when running the Rails server, because this container has served its purpose after it has generated the Rake task output, whereas a container to run the Rails server can be reused.